 Charleston South Carolina doesn’t typically come to mind for a luxury vacation.
 Florida usually wins for warm weather and waterfront hotels in abundance.
 We took a chance on a Charleston vacation, and we were absolutely charmed …

 Charleston claims many historical “firsts,” founded in 1670, “first” in key battles of the Revolutionary and Civil wars, inventions like the cotton gin, even exports of peanuts to pecans and tea originated here.
-Whether you are captivated by pirate antics and haunted houses, fascinated armed forts and aircraft carriers, awed by antebellum mansions or just lured by local seafood – Charleston plays to all times and tastes.
-Plus you can hit the sandy beach or go boating along the southern coast.
+Whether you are captivated by pirate antics and haunted houses, fascinated by armed forts and aircraft carriers, awed by gracious mansions and Barbados architecture, or just lured by local seafood – Charleston plays to all times and tastes.
+Plus you can hit the sandy beach on Sullivans or Isle of Palms, or go boating along the southern coast.
+Where to stay in Charleston – best Hotels, Inns, and Bnbs

 Top 10 Things to Do In Charleston: